Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to

 6.17 Secondhand goods

-You may be able to use the special scheme for second hand goods see The Margin and Global Accounting Scheme (VAT Notice 718) for second-hand goods, works of art, antiques and collectors’ items.
+You may be able to use the special scheme for secondhand goods see Notice 718 for second-hand goods, works of art, antiques and collectors’ items.
 These should be accounted for as an adjustment to your VAT account.
-If the scheme is not used, then sales of second hand goods should be accounted for within your retail scheme in the same way as new goods.
+If the scheme is not used, then sales of secondhand goods should be accounted for within your retail scheme in the same way as new goods.

 6.18 Sale or assignment of debts